tgasslander/hpe_scripts/README.md

 Some nifty scripts to handle HPE servers

+Disclaimer: No warranties are made about the correctness of these scripts.
+Use at your own risk.

 ## hpe_amsd.sh

+> Note: This has only been tested on a single HPE ProLiant DL20 Gen10 server.
+Use at your own risk.

 Install the `agentless management service daemon` on HPE servers.
 Typically this is what you want if you are having trouble lowering the fan speed on HPE servers.